 - Key contributors: Mission-oriented staff, volunteers, and beneficiaries offer firsthand insight, grounding the campaign with authenticity.

-A unified message isn’t about rehearsing a script — it’s about deeply understanding the purpose so that every conversation, presentation, and donor interaction reinforces the same key themes.
+A unified message is about deeply understanding the purpose so that every conversation, presentation, and donor interaction reinforces the same key themes.

 Messaging that moves donors